 The Office of Communications publishes the Directory each fall for the primary purpose of providing pictures and information to aid in the process of getting to know each other.
 Pictures of the faculty, staff and students are coupled with addresses, phone numbers, and other biographical information.
 In addition, a summary of basic regulations and policies is also included for quick reference.
 The Campus Bulletin will carry notices concerning its availability in the fall.
-All changes in addresses, phone numbers, marital status, and hometown will be made by the Communications Office, Broyhill Hall, ext.
-270.
+Please notify the Communications Office, Broyhill, ext.
+270, regarding any changes in addresses, phone numbers, marital status, and hometown.